F5Networks/f5-openstack-heat/CONTRIBUTING.md

 ### Unsupported Templates
 The `unsupported` top-level directory contains templates that are not officially supported by F5® Networks.
-These templates have not undergone unit/functional/integration testing, and can be considered experimental.
-With that, if you are unsure where to put your template, this is a good place to start.
+These templates have not undergone unit/functional/integration testing and should be considered experimental.

 ### Template Types
 Within each of the above directories, sub-directories exist to describe the